danielfone/chchruby-compsoc-library/README.md

   * Check your new book out to yourself.
   * Fix the annoying grey box around the forms.

 Once you've played around, it's time to fix the application.
-When you run rspec, you'll see about 20 pending specs.
-These are all failing, but because they're marked `pending` rspec doesn't fail the suite.
-Each pending spec is tagged by difficulty, although this is rather subjective.

-    Book
-      should require author to be set (PENDING: EASY) should know the borrower name (PENDING: EASY) when it has no due date
-        should not be overdue
-      when the due date is today
-        should not be overdue
-      when the due date has passed
-        should be overdue (PENDING: EASY)
-      when the due date is in the future should not be overdue
-      #days_until_due
-        should be the number of days until due date (PENDING: EASY)
-      #keyword_array
-        should be an array of all relevant words (PENDING: EA...
-MEDIUM)

-You can tackle the specs in any order you like, but:
+While you can tackle the specs in anyway you like, there is a suggested order below.
+For each spec, open the file and set `is_pending = false`.
+Then run the spec like so:

-  * you probably want to fix the model specs first (`Book` then `Borrower` will be easiest)
-  * if you do them in the order they're presented, the methods you fix first will be handy for the methods you fix later
-  * there are a couple of feature specs that only require other failing specs fixed (these are marked as such)

-Rspec helpfully provides the file and line number of the failing/pending specs.
-You can use this to quickly navigate there in your editor.

-    Library#return_book shoud fail on an unloaned book
-        # MEDIUM
-        # ./spec/lib/return_book_spec.rb:17

-Once you've chosen a spec to fix, remove the pending tag, run the spec again and read the error message.
-You might like to run the spec in focussed documentation mode, using the path and line number rspec provides:
+    rspec spec/models/book_spec.rb --fail-fast

+You should see a single error.
+Make some changes, then run the command again.
+Once you've fixed the problem, rspec will run until the next failing example.
+Rinse and repeat until every example in the file is passing, then move on to the next file.
+The recommended order is:

+    rspec spec/models/book_spec.rb --fail-fast
+    rspec spec/models/borrower_spec.rb --fail-fast
+    rspec spec/lib/return_book_spec.rb --fail-fast [med]
+    rspec spec/lib/search_spec.rb --fail-fast [med]
+    rspec spec/lib/issue_book_spec.rb --fail-fast [model/borrower]
-    rspec -fd spec/lib/return_book_spec.rb:17
+    rspec spec/features/borrower_management_spec.rb --fail-fast

-Then start coding!
+    rspec spec/features/book_management_spec.rb --fail-fast [lib/search]
+    rspec spec/features/loan_management_spec.rb --fail-fast [lib/issue_book]

 You win when we achieve world peace.
-In lieu of that, a passing test suite can also be fairly satisfying.
+Failing that, a passing test suite can also be fairly satisfying.

-If you really want a challenge, there are bugs in the app not covered in the test suite. >:-)
+---

 1: <a name="one"></a> Unless you know your system has the necessary dependencies for compiling the native nokogiri gem on your platform.